Some states, such as California allow married couples to get legally separated

 separation, Pennsylvania does not allow for legal separations.
 In Pennsylvania,

-two of you are living separate and apart, whether you’re living
+it means the two of you are living separate and apart, whether you’re

 Separation between married spouses can occur when: